 His 2010 season was disrupted by inflammation in his pitching arm and cut short when his left shoulder required surgery.
 That knocked him out for the entire 2011 season and finally ended his Yankee career.
 He did not pitch any where in 2012 and it looks as if his big league career is also over.

-He shares his Valentine’s Day birthday with this Hall-of-Fame Yankee announcer and this one-time Yankee pitching prospect.
+He shares his Valentine’s Day birthday with this Hall-of-Fame Yankee announcer and this one-time Yankee pitching prospect and this one-time Yankee utility infielder.
 My father-in-law, Lou Rossi of Boynton Beach, FL, turns 93-years-old today.
 Happy Birthday Lou!

 Guy Zinn was the starting right fielder for the 1912 New York Highlanders.
 He was born in West Virginia in 1887.
 He played his first game of minor league ball in 1909 and two seasons later, while playing for a B level team in Altoona, PA, he caught the attention of the Highlanders by belting 11 triples, 7 home runs and averaging .317.
 New York offered him a contract after his Altoona season ended and Zinn made his Major League debut that September, with a nine-game cup-of-coffee trial with the Highlanders.